 - learn that blending and segmenting words are reversible processes.

 - read high frequency words that do not conform to regular phonic patterns.

 - read texts and words that are within their phonic capabilities as early as possible.

 - decode texts effortlessly so all their resources can be used to comprehend what they read.

 Pupils work within ability groups which are defined by their performance on R.W.I. phonic assessments.
-Pupils are re-assessed every 6 weeks and the groups are reorganised accordingly.

 Delivery of Phonics

 - Initial sounds are taught in a specific order.

 - Sounds taught should be ‘pure’ ie ‘b’, not ‘buh’ as this is central to phonic teaching and ability to recognise sounds in words.

 - Children are to be taught that the number of graphemes in a word always corresponds to the number of phonemes.
 This greatly aids spelling.